vicpinm/Kotlin-Realm-Extensions/README.md

 ### Proguard

-You need to add this rules in you use proguard, for rxjava and realm:
+You need to add these rules if you use proguard, for rxjava and realm:

 ```bash